telicent-oss/smart-caches-core/docs/cli/index.md

 Several options are provided to all commands derived from `SmartCacheCommand` to allow end users to configure Live Reporter as desired:

 - `--live-reporter`/`--no-live-reporter` - Enables/Disables the live reporter functionality.
+May also be specified via
+  the `ENABLE_LIVE_REPORTER` environment variable.
-- `--live-reporter-topic <topic>` - Specifies the topic to which live heartbeats are sent, defaults to `provenance.live`
+- `--live-reporter-topic <topic>` - Specifies the topic to which live heartbeats are sent, defaults to `provenance.live`.
+May also be specified via the `LIVE_REPORTER_TOPIC` environment variable.
 - `--live-report-interval/--live-reporter-interval <seconds>` - Specifies the heartbeat interval in seconds, defaults to 15 seconds.
+May also be specified via the `LIVE_REPORTER_INTERVAL` environment variable.
 - `--live-bootstrap-server/--live-bootstrap-servers <bootstrap-servers>` - Specifies the Kafka cluster to which heartbeats are sent.
+May also be specified via the `LIVE_BOOTSTRAP_SERVERS`, or `BOOTSTRAP_SERVERS`, environment variables.

 In order to actually configure the live reporter a command must override the `setupLiveReporter()` method and in that implementation call `this.liveReporter.setupLiveReporter()` passing in suitable parameters for your application.